Breast Imaging Services

 - Evaluating breast implants for leaks or ruptures

-MRI can also be used to screen certain women, such as young women at high risk for breast cancer.
+MRI can also be used to screen certain groups of women, such as young women at high risk for breast cancer.
 As with a breast ultrasound, MRI is a supplement to mammography and not a replacement for it.

-Most women who have an abnormal exam do not have breast cancer, but have a benign breast problem.
+Most women who have an abnormal exam do not have breast cancer, but rather have a benign breast problem.
 A breast biopsy is a procedure in which part or all of a suspicious breast growth is removed and examined.

 In both biopsies, the results are available to your physician usually within 72 hours.